 Qualifying for an SBA loan for startups can be difficult.
 However, founders with a personal credit score of 680 or more and sufficient income can qualify for terms up to ten years and rates below 11%.
 SBA microloans, in particular, can help startups get funding up to $50,000.
-Most SBA loans take 60 or more days to fund, so applying early is key.
+Most startup business loans from the SBA take 60 or more days to fund, so applying early is key.

 Personal Loans for Business